 Understanding the Special Theory of Relativity can be a little difficult, but we'll boil it down to a simple situation.

-He began with the idea that light always travels at a constant 300,000 km/s, and asked what would happen to our ideas of space and time if that was the case?
+He began with the idea that light always travels at a constant speed of 300,000 km/s, and asked what would happen to our ideas of space and time if that were the case.

-Now, imagine that you once again have an observer standing on a railway embankment as a train goes by, and that each end of the train is struck by a bolt of lightning just as the train’s midpoint is passing the observer.
+Now, imagine that an observer is standing on a railway embankment as a train goes by and that each end of the train is struck by a bolt of lightning just as the train’s midpoint is passing the observer.
 Because the lightning strikes are the same distance from the observer, their light reaches his eye at the same instant.
 So the observer would say the two strikes happened simultaneously.

 However, there is another observer, this on the train, sitting at its exact midpoint.
 Because the train is moving, the light coming from the lightning in the rear has to travel farther to catch up, so it reaches this observer later than the light coming from the front.
 This observer would conclude the one in front actually happened first.
 And both observers would be correct.

-Einstein determined that motion through space can also be thought of as motion through time.
+Einstein determined that moving through space can also be thought of as moving through time.
 In essence, space and time affect each other, both being relative concepts in relation to the speed of light.